TOAST-DOCS/Gamebase/en/ios-started.md

 > [INFO]
 >
-> Minimum Specifications: Over iOS9 or iOS10, to support a part of IDP <br/>
+> Minimum specifications: iOS 9 or later or if some IdP are supported**, see Support iOS Version in the 3rd Party Gamebase Auth Adapters table below: <br/>
 > iOS, iOS Simulator
-> Build available for Xcode10 or higher versions
+> Can be built on Xcode 10 or later
+>

 ### Installation